nvdaes/readFeeds/readme.md

 * Filter by: An edit box to search previously saved feeds.
 * A list of the saved feeds.
 * List of articles: Opens a dialog which presents the articles list from your current feed.
-Select the article you want to read and press Enteror Open web page of selected article button to open the corresponding page in your browser.
+Select the article you want to read and press Enter or Open web page of selected article button to open the corresponding page in your browser.
+Press About article button to open a dialog showing title and link of the selected article; from this dialog, you'll be able to copy this info to the clipboard.
 * Open feed: Opens the selected feed in the default application.
 * New: Opens a dialog with an edit box to enter the address of a new feed.
 If the address is valid and the feed can be saved, its name, based on the feed title, will appear at the bottom of the feeds list.
 * Rename: Opens a dialog with an edit box to rename the selected feed.